 In the Spiders folder, we can have multiple spiders within the same project.

 Now let’s go through the content of our newly created spider.
 Open the jobs.py file which contains the following code:

 Here the AccessoriesSpider is the subclass of scrapy.Spider.
-The ‘name’ variable is the name of our spider that was assigned in the process of creation of the spider.
-The name is used to run the spider.
+The ‘jobs’ is the name of the spider.
 The ‘allowed_domains’ is the domain accessible by this spider.